amarxxanand/Stream2GetHer/README.md

 1. **Access the Application**: Open `http://localhost:5173` in your browser
 2. **Create a Room**: Enter your username and click "Create Room"
 3. **Invite Others**: Share the room URL or room ID with friends
-4. **Load a Video**: As the host, paste a YouTube URL or video ID to start watching
+4. **Load a Video**: As the host, paste a YouTube URL, video ID, or Google Drive URL to start watching
 5. **Enjoy Together**: Use the chat to communicate while watching synchronized content

 ## 🔧 API Endpoints